fdavinsonegoavil/sere-junit5/README.md

 The template project comes with both Maven and Gradle build scripts.
 To run the tests with Maven, open a command window and run:

-  ./mvnw clean verify
+  mvn clean verify

-## Use Gradle

-For GRADLE, pen a command window and run:

-  ./gradlew test

 ## Viewing the reports

-Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
+Both of the commands provided above will produce a Serenity test report in the `target/site/serenity/index.html`  or `target/site/serenity/serenity-summary.html`directory.
 Go take a look!